marekful/webscp/README.md

 ## Features

-For File Browser features concering local operations, please refer to the original docs at [https://filebrowser.org/features](https://filebrowser.org/features).
+For File Browser features concering local operations, please refer to the original [documentation](https://filebrowser.org/features).

 * Seamleassly set up SSH key authentication based connectoins using a one time access token from the remote
 * Connections are only visible to the user who created them